2Ring/markdown-it-anchor/README.md

-`permalinkBefore` | Place the permalink before the title.                          | `false` `permalinkHref`   | A custom permalink `href` rendering function.                  | See [`index.js`](index.js) `callback`        | Called with token and info after rendering.                    | `undefined`
+`permalinkBefore` | Place the permalink before the title.                          | `false` `permalinkHref`   | A custom permalink `href` rendering function.                  | See [`index.js`](index.js) `callback`        | Called with token and info after rendering.                    | `undefined` `tocLevel`        | Heading level for the generated table of contents.             | 2

 [slugify]: http://stringjs.com/#methods/slugify